Military stages coup in Myanmar, detains Aung San Suu Kyi

 In November polls, Suu Kyi's party captured 396 out of 476 seats up for actual election in the lower and upper houses of Parliament.

-The military has charged that there was massive fraud in the election — particularly with regard to voter lists — though it has not offered any proof.
+The military has charged that there was massive fraud in the election — particularly with regard to voter lists — though it has not offered any convincing evidence.
 The state Union Election Commission last week rejected its allegations.

 Concerns of a takeover grew last week when a military spokesman declined to rule out the possibility of a coup when asked by a reporter to do so at a news conference on Tuesday.